FRC-1721/marketing-material/docs/uniforms/chevrons.rst

 Co-Captain's livery.

-In retirement of the roles, the Captains C patch is handed handed down to the next captain* and so is the Asst.
+In retirement of the roles, the Captains C patch is handed handed down to the next captain [5]_ and so is the Asst.
 Capt patch.
 However the gold and half gold chevrons are kept by the members for their Alumni chevrons, however the red chevron behind Asst.
 Capt bar must be changed to white.